Code-Institute-Submissions/uk-property-stats/README.md

 #### Contact Section

 The contact section is at the bottom of the page as part of the footer, and has been linked to emailjs.

 The different input bars have been set up to receive the correct types of information expected for what is being asked.
+This was tested by simply typing wrong types of information or leaving blank the different input boxes.

 ### Testing

 The website has been tested in different browsers and for different screen widths, to check that it works across different screen widths and briwsers.
-The site was run through html and css validation sites, and any errors found were corrected.
+The site was run through HTML and CSS validation sites, and any errors found were corrected.
 The developer tools and console were used in the development and testing phase.
-It was tested for mobile responsiveness (the general layout), and to check readability.
+It was tested for mobile responsiveness (for the general layout), and to check readability.

+I also had people use the site to check its user friendliness.
+I found that there was some confusion at first about the links between the different bars and pie charts.
+I created a scrolling selector so the user could choose cities or house types for the different charts, but found this created some more issues and confusion, as there was still the functionality to be able to click on the individual bars on the charts.

 ### Deployment

 ### Credits

 The figures for the number of house sales and house prices were obtained from Zoopla for both the cityPriceData and cities data variables.
 The Google API was used for the creation of the map, and EmailJS for the contact section.
-The entry image was obtained from Pixabay.
+The image used at the header was obtained from Pixabay.